pmeaney/portfolio-payloadcms/README.md

 1. Ready to deploy
 2. Ready to edit and push new changes to the server on every commit.
 3. For deployment, currently, the migration process is extremely simple: The inital migration runs, at which point, you log into the browser admin, from there click the option to seed the database.
 This seeds the project into a basic PayloadCMS / NextJS / PostgreSQL blog template.
 4. (From here, you'll either want to manually log in & commit those migration files (see below) or uncomment the CMS's CICD file (.github/workflows/b-cms-fe-check-deploy.yml), Lines 274-340 -- which upload the files from their bindmount location (the remote server's directory `/home/ghaCICDDevOpsUser/payloadcms-cms-fe-portfolio2025__migrations` to the github repo).
 It's left in for reference.
-More info below.)
+More info below.  **After commenting those lines back in, the next commit will pick up the migration files & commit them to the repo**.
+I'll likely separate that out in the near future, as I begin working with PayloadCMS)

 ## Current state